Oklahoma vs Tennessee Prediction — AI Finds CAN'T MISS CFB Lines & Props (Nov 01)

 Oklahoma vs Tennessee Prop Picks (AI)

-Remi is pouring through tons of datapoints on each player.
+Remi is pouring through tons of data on each line.
 In fact, anytime the Sooners and Volunteers play there’s always several intriguing angles to key in on.
-Not to mention games played at Neyland Stadium in Nov can often follow normal, predictable betting trends.
+Not to mention games played at Neyland Stadium in Nov rarely follow normal, predictable betting trends.

 Remi's searched hard and found the best prop for this matchup: S. Thomas over 30.5 Rushing Yards.